Topologically Protected Metastable States in Classical Dynamics

 Fig.\ref{w0}(b) exhibits the evolution of the average of the absolute values of the order parameter.
-It will start with very tiny order parameters for a while and then ramp quickly to a plateau.
+It starts with very tiny order parameters for a while and then ramp quickly to a plateau.
 It should be noted that during the course of the plateau the system is still evolving although very slowly.
 The coarsening dynamics in this stage will gradually shrink the domain walls, thus the values of $\langle|\phi|\rangle$ will gradually grow.
-Until the final time of vanishing domain walls, it will arrive at $\langle|\phi|\rangle\approx\sqrt{\epsilon_f}=\sqrt{10}$.
+It will arrive at $\langle|\phi|\rangle\approx\sqrt{\epsilon_f}=\sqrt{10}$ until the final time of vanishing domain walls,